SnehamayRoy/Image-Enhancement-using-CycleGAN/README.md

 - You can use the notebook provided here in repository for training 'CycleGAN_for_Training'.
 ## Testing
 - Place your test data respectively 'data\test\expertc' and 'data\test\original' folders .
-- PLace your trained model into the main folder or you can download my Pretrained model from https://drive.google.com/drive/folders/1pTyeIEOIgyGiJtLXw9tewy2RIMPuqwZ3?usp=sharing
+- Place your trained model into the main folder or you can download my Pretrained model from https://drive.google.com/drive/folders/1z9_PA6VqBZGqMY1cwiS1kBGzdUH8HhxO?usp=sharing (Trained for 120 epochs)
 - Then Run test.py
   ```bash
   python test.py